lucywyman/blog/source/drafts/favorite-places.rst

-Portland is also known for it's `Food Carts`_, and while I can't say I've tried enough to tell you what that best in the city are, I will tell you that whenever I go to a food cart for lunch it is always to `DC Vegetarian`_ on 3rd and Alder TODO.
-The vegetarian and vegan sandwiches are honestly better than their meaty counterparts, and my go-to meal is just $5.50, the cheapest lunch you can get downtown at lunch hour.
+Portland is also known for it's `Food Carts`_, and while I can't say I've tried enough to tell you what that best in the city are, I will tell you that whenever I go to a food cart for lunch it is always to `DC Vegetarian`_ on 3rd and Alder.
+Their vegetarian and vegan sandwiches are better than their meaty counterparts, and my go-to meal is just $5.50, the cheapest lunch you can get downtown at lunch hour.
 I highly recommend the vegan BLT, with avocado of course!

+.. _Food Carts:
+.. _DC Vegetarian:

 Tea Chai Te
 -----------